jfcbooth/tally/README.md

 # Tally

+While this is quite a goofy project that was conceived while joking around with friends, the core engineering is a great display of my abilities.
+#

 If you've ever been curious as to how many times a toilet has been used, then this project is for you.
 When you use the bathroom, simply click the up arrow and the counter increments.
 <p align="center">